Wildmore History, Family Crest & Coats of Arms

 The earliest record of the family was found at the time of the Domesday Book of 1086 when Wlmer, Vlfmer, Wlmer were all listed at that time A few years later, Ulmer Aeltredes was listed in Suffolk c.
 1095.
 This latter source also notes that the name could have been derived "from a lost Wolmoor in Ormskirk, Lancashire 'wolves moor'. " But he also concurs that the aforementioned Woolmer Forest origin may be a possibility.
 Woolmore Fram in Melksham, Wiltshire was derived from "wolves' pool."

-Important Dates for the Wildmore family
+Early History of the Wildmore family

 This web page shows only a small excerpt of our Wildmore research.
 Another 172 words (12 lines of text) covering the years 1246, 1097, 1246, 1537, 1478, 1510, 1512, 1632, 1692, 1655, 1718, 1685, 1755, 1720 and 1772 are included under the topic Early Wildmore History in all our PDF Extended History products and printed products wherever possible.